rssh/scala-gopher/README.md

-* `channel.write(x)` - send x to channel and wait until one will be send (it is possible us as synonims `channel<~x` and `channel!x` if you prefere short syntax)
+* `channel.write(x)` - send x to channel and wait until one will be sent (it is possible us as synonyms `channel<~x` and `channel!x` if you prefer short syntax)
 * `channel.read` or `(channel ?)` - blocking read

 Blocking operations can be used only inside `go` or `Async.await` blocks.

-Outside we can use asynchronics version:
+Outside we can use asynchronous version:

 * `channel.awrite(x)` will write `x` and return to us `Future[Unit]` which will be executed after x will send
-* `channel.aread` will reaturn feature to value, which will be readed.
+* `channel.aread` will return future to the value, which will be read.

-Also channels can be closed, after this attempt to write will cause throwing of 'ClosedChannelException', reading is possible up to 'last written value', after this attempt to read will cause same exception.
+Also, channels can be closed. after this attempt to write will cause throwing of 'ClosedChannelException'.
+Reading will still possible up to 'last written value', after this attempt to read will cause the same exception.

-Note, that closing channels is not mandatory, unreachable channels are garbage-collected regardless of they are closed or not.
+Note, closing channels is not mandatory; unreachable channels are garbage-collected regardless of they are closed or not.

-Also you can use only 'Input' or 'Output' interfaces, where appropriative read/write operations is defined.
+Also, you can use only 'Input' or 'Output' interfaces, where appropriative read/write operations are defined.
-For input we have defined usual collection functions, like `map`, `zip`, `takeN` .
+For an input we have defined usual collection functions, like `map`, `zip`, `takeN`.
 Scala Iterable can be represented as `channels.Input` via method `gopherApi.iterableInput`.
-Also we can use scala futures as channels, which produce one value and then closes.
+Also, we can use scala futures as channels, which produce one value and then closes.
 For obtaining such input use  `gopherApi.futureInput`.

-`|` (i.e. or) operator used for merged inputs, i.e. `(x|y).read` will read vaue from channel x or y when one will be available.
+`|` (i.e. or) operator used for merged inputs, i.e. `(x|y).read` will read value from channel x or y when one will be available.

-For each input and output you can create facility with tracked timeout, i.e. if `in` is input, than
+For each input and output you can create a facility with tracked timeout, i.e. if `in` is input, than
 ```
  val (inReady, inTimeouts) = in.withInputTimeouts(10 seconds)
 ```
-will return two inputs, where reading from `inReady` will return the same as reading from `in`, and if waiting for reading takes longer than 10 seconds then value of timeout will be available in `inTimeouts`.
+will return two inputs, where reading from `inReady` will return the same as reading from `in`.
+And if waiting for reading takes longer than 10 seconds then value of timeout will be available in `inTimeouts`.
 Analogically we can create output with timeouts:
 ```
  val (outReady, outTimeouts) = out.withOutputTimeouts(10 seconds)
 ```

-Also note, that you can provide own Input and Output implementations by implementing callback `cbread` and `cbwrite` methods.
+Also note that you can provide own Input and Output implementations by implementing callback `cbread` and `cbwrite` methods.

 ## Select loops

-  'select statement' is somewhat simular to unix 'select' syscall: from set of blocking operations select one which is ready for input/output and run it.
+  'select statement' is somewhat similar to Unix 'select' syscall: from a set of blocking operations select one which is ready for input/output and run it.

-  The common pattern of channel processing in go language is wrap select operation into endless loop.
+  The common pattern of channel processing in go language is to wrap select operation into an endless loop.

-  Gopher provides simular functionality with 'select loops':
+  Gopher provides similar functionality:

     go{
      for( s <- gopherApi.select.forever)